 7. The function of Hellinikon

 Additionally, the aforementioned lack of essential resources makes it challenging to understand the reasoning behind the design of the building.
 Archaeologists believe that it consisted of a memorial observation.
-Other statements depict communication between other towards of the neighboring regions.
+Other statements depict communication between others towards the neighboring regions.
 Nonetheless, Pausanias provides a general interpretation, analyzed in the next point.

 Hellinikon – Historical Interpretations